777arc/textbook/content/filters.rst

    </details>

-Now for an FIR example.
+Now for an IIR example.
 Have any of you ever done this:

     x = x*0.99 + new_value*0.01